gushumeng/cosmeticsstore/README.md

 ==============
 This is a demo of cosmetics store.

-Please see this online application at: customer interface: http://wwwp.cs.unc.edu/Courses/comp426-f13/shumengg/final-project/client-side/login.html (username:customer password:comp426)
+Please see this online application at: (please click the link with a UNC account) customer interface: http://wwwp.cs.unc.edu/Courses/comp426-f13/shumengg/final-project/client-side/login.html (username:customer password:comp426)